Saturday, 20 April 2024

 First the boat toured the other islands, coming in close to the rocks and low cliffs as the skipper gave a tannoy tutorial about the various seabirds we could see.
 Then it was on to the Grey Seals, so many it was incredible, their fat bodies lay close together, flopped on the rocks like huge furry slugs as they looked at us through myopic, fathomless black eyes.

-Then it was on to the Longstone Lighthouse where the skipper related the remarkable story of Grace Darling and her father, the lighthouse keeper, who both in the early hours of the 7th September 1838 rowed an open boat for a mile in a howling gale and across huge seas to rescue passengers from the paddle steamer Forfarshire that ran aground on the rocks of nearby Big Harcar and was wrecked by the storm.They rescued nine passengers and another forty four were lost.
+Then it was on to the Longstone Lighthouse where the skipper related the remarkable story of Grace Darling and her father, the lighthouse keeper, both of whom, in the early hours of the 7th September 1838, rowed an open boat for a mile in a howling gale and across huge seas to rescue passengers from the paddle steamer Forfarshire that ran aground on the rocks of nearby Big Harcar and was wrecked by the storm.They rescued nine passengers and another forty four were lost.

 On this benign day it was hard to imagine the bravery and tragedy that had taken place literally within a stone's throw of where we were.
 Involuntarily a shudder passed through me as if the souls of the drowned, including two children, still haunted this place.